-Launched in the fall of 2003, the Heritage Society of the Wisconsin Law Foundation has been established to honor those who have remembered the Foundation in their will or estate plan.
-It is the Foundation's goal to honor as many of these generous donors as possible during their lifetime.
+Launched fall 2003, the Heritage Society of the Wisconsin Law Foundation was established to honor those who remember the Foundation in their will or estate plan.
+The Foundation strives to honor as many of these generous, future-minded donors as possible during their lifetime.

-When indicating support for the Foundation in an estate planning document, donors should use the full name "Wisconsin Law Foundation" to ensure their gift is properly distributed and recognized.
-A wide variety wills, trust arrangements, insurance policies, and other giving vehicles can be used to qualify a donor for membership in the Society.
-Donors can indicate in their estate planning documents whether they want to make an unrestricted gift to the Foundation, restrict their gift to a particular project or program, or indicate that their gift should be used in perpetuity to benefit the Foundation.
+When indicating support for the Foundation in an estate planning document, donors should use the organization’s full name — i.e., “Wisconsin Law Foundation” — to ensure their gift is properly distributed and recognized.
+A variety of giving vehicles can be used to qualify a donor for membership in the Heritage Society, including: wills, trust arrangements, insurance policies and others.
+Donors can indicate in their estate planning documents whether they want to make an unrestricted gift to the Foundation, restrict their gift to a particular designated fund, or indicate that their gift should be used in perpetuity to benefit the Foundation.

-The Wisconsin Law Foundation is a 501(c)3 organization and when included in your will or estate plan could significantly benefit your tax situation.
-If you need additional information on remembering the Wisconsin Law Foundation in your will or estate plan, or want to become a member of the Heritage Society, please contact org bdrake wisbar Beth Drake, (608) 250-6171.
+As a 501(c)3 organization, the Wisconsin Law Foundation could significantly benefit your tax situation if included in your will or estate plan.
+If you need additional information on remembering the Wisconsin Law Foundation in your will or estate plan, or would like to join the Heritage Society, please contact us.
 We appreciate your generosity and welcome the opportunity to personally thank you.
-Please note that anonymous memberships are also available.